 Lower insurance premiums

-ELD increase fleet safety and fleets with ELD get better insurance premiums rate than fleet without ELD.
+ELDs increase fleet safety.
+Fleets with ELDs get better insurance premium rates than fleets without ELDs.
 Besides, the risk of a stolen or hijacked vehicle is far less since the ELD comes with GPS tracking features.

 Installation of The Device